tttMelody/KAP-manual/en/security/acl.en.md

 ###How Access Permission is Determined

-Once project-level access permission has been set for a user, access permission on data source, model and Cube will be inherited based on the access permission role defined on project-level.
+Once project-level access permission has been set for a user/group, access permission on data source, model and Cube will be inherited based on the access permission role defined on project-level.
 For detailed functionalities, each access permission role can have access to, see table below.

 | Functionality                            | SYSTEM ADMIN | PROJECT ADMIN | MANAGEMENT | OPERATION | QUERY |
 | ---------------------------------------- | ------------ | ------------- | ---------- | --------- | ----- |